 The blowout and explosion on the Deepwater Horizon drilling rig killed 11 workers and caused the worst offshore oil spill in U.S. history.
-The accident prompted hundreds of lawsuits against London-based BP; Transocean Ltd. (RIG), the Vernier, Switzerland-based owner and operator of the rig; and Houston-based Halliburton Co.
-(HAL), which provided cementing services.
+The accident prompted hundreds of lawsuits against London-based BP; Transocean Ltd. (RIG:US), the Vernier, Switzerland-based owner and operator of the rig; and Houston-based Halliburton Co.
+(HAL:US), which provided cementing services.

 The proposed settlement between BP and the Plaintiffs Steering Committee, a group of lawyers appointed by Barbier to handle the lawsuits, doesn’t include government claims or those by private parties against BP’s contractors on the doomed Macondo well.
 It also won’t include claims against BP from some private plaintiffs, including certain residents and businesses in Florida, PSC lawyers have said.